eranbetzalel/tick-logger/README.md

   - httpPort - web interface port.
   - sessionSecret - web session secret **(default value must be changed)**.

 #### Scalability

-This application is scaleable via multiple instances and or servers.
+This application is scalable via multiple instances and or servers.
 Each worker (node instance) receives a unique ID, which allows it to process a different set of instruments, thus insuring collision free parallel processing.

   - localWorkerStartIndex - The starting ID number for this server node instances.
   - localNumberOfWorkers - The number of node instances on this server.
-  - totalNumberOfWorkers - The sum of configured node instances accross the servers.
+  - totalNumberOfWorkers - The sum of configured node instances across the servers.

+Please note, the recommended amount of workers is the same as the number of the server's CPUs.

 For example, when running the application on 3 servers, each with 8 workers, will create the following configurations: